vaynelau/os-guide-book/README.md

 If you find any *bug* or *wrong*, welcome to contribute to make the book better.

+### Not Familiar with latex
-- If you are not familiar with *latex* and *github*, you can also open an [issue](https://github.com/SivilTaram/BUAAOS-guide-book/issues).
+If you are not familiar with *latex* and *github*, you can also open an [issue](https://github.com/SivilTaram/BUAAOS-guide-book/issues).
 Just click the button `New issue` to notice us.

+### Familiar with latex

-- If you are familiar with *latex* and *github*, welcome to fork and pull request.
+If you are familiar with *latex* and *github*, welcome to fork and pull request.
 Please guarantee the PR pass the auto-build in [Travis-CI](https://travis-ci.org/SivilTaram/BUAAOS-guide-book/builds).

 - If you just want to commit something but it may bring failure, you can commit as follow:

 ```shell
 git commit -m "[ci skip] xxxx"
 ```

 - If your commits can make auto-build success, you can push as follow:

 ```shell
 git tag -a v1.1.1 -m "tags content"